alex-fdr/three-game-components/README.md

 ```

 ## Physics Component
-A slim wrapper around cannon-es lib, it just sets up the physics world and provides an update method that should be called inside user defined game loop.
+This is a slim wrapper around cannon-es lib, it just sets up the physics world and provides an update method that should be called inside user defined game loop.

 ```javascript
 import { Body, Box, Vec3 } from 'cannon-es';